legal update·9 min read

 On May 7, 2026, the U.S. Court of International Trade issued Slip Op.
 26-47 in the consolidated Section 122 cases.
 The court declared Proclamation No. 11012 invalid as contrary to law, entered a permanent injunction for The State of Washington and its instrumentalities, Burlap and Barrel, Inc., and Basic Fun, Inc., and ordered Section 122 duties paid by those importer plaintiffs before implementation to be refunded with interest as provided by law.

-The ruling is important, but it is not a universal refund instruction for every importer.
-The court declined a universal injunction and dismissed the other state plaintiffs for lack of standing.
-If your entries show 9903.03.*, preserve the records and watch for CBP implementation guidance, appeal/stay activity, or further court orders before treating Section 122 refunds as generally available.
+If your entries show 9903.03.*, preserve the records and watch for CBP implementation guidance, Federal Circuit stay/merits activity, or further court orders before treating Section 122 refunds as generally available.

 Informational only - not legal advice.